timdreier/visual-pushing-grasping/README.md

 The following commands are available in the project.
 Navigate to the location of this repo in your shell and run the commands there.

 `b5 train:blocks`
-Will start a Training on the Dataset located in `objects/blocks`.
+Will start a training on the dataset located in `objects/blocks`.

 `b5 train:abc`
-Will start a Training on the Dataset located in `objects/abc`
+Will start a training on the dataset located in `objects/abc`

 `b5 scenario:create`
-Let you create a new Scenario.
+let you create a new Scenario.
 See [here](https://github.com/andyzeng/visual-pushing-grasping#evaluation) for more information.

 `b5 scenario:run`
-Will run the evaluations used in my work.
+will run the evaluations used in my work.
 You need to specify the assets directory and the scenario you want to run.

 Since I couldn't publish my model on GitHub, you have to train your own first.
 See commands above on how to do so.
 After training, rename your log located in `logs` to latest and rename the model you want to use to `logs/latest/models/latest.pth`